 This year, I challenged myself to write 366 poems.
 Oh, shit.

-Ok, that’s intense, let’s rewind and give you some back-story.
+Ok, that’s intense.
+Why did I do this?
+Let’s rewind and give you some back-story.
 Even though I have an overwhelming amount of passions and goals, being a poet was always at the top of my list of life goals.
 At 13-years-old, I began writing poetry and immediately knew it was what I was meant to do in this world.
 But oh boy, that was definitely not a practical goal to present my strict Eastern European parents with.
 So, I dabbled in prose for the rest of high school and come university (the time to get serious about life and my future) I gave it up.
 It didn’t seem like a logical path forward, there would never be money in poetry, thus, I wasn’t going to enjoy creating it for much longer.
 I stopped writing entirely.
 I realize how clichéd the ‘unsupported artist’ story sounds, but to hell with it.
 Myths are meant to repeat themselves.
 Aside from the countless business and psychology reports I produced, I barely scribed a handful of sonnets for over five years.

 All at once, at the age of 21, at the end of a month-long Croatian vacation and 4.5-year-long relationship, a waterfall of words came pouring through me.
 There is a lesson here about letting go of what other people want for your life in order to reconnect to your heart’s purpose, but hopefully you can read between the lines.
 I wrote manically, on beaches, planes, buses, walks, toilets, anywhere the muse caught me in a fleeting moment of inspiration.
 I couldn’t ignore the roaring poetic voice that had returned, despite, for years having chastised it down to a mere whisper – inaudible to the human ear.
 I started writing more often, a few times a week, but I never shared my poetry with others.
 Until of course I had an archetypical and very insistent and charismatic friend deplore me to share my writing with her.
 When I was finally enthusiastically coerced into reading for her, I couldn’t believe the incredible praise and compliments she graciously offered.
 I was humbled and so proud.
 Of course, my logical mind reminded me that she was my friend, she had an obligation to like my verbose free-verse views.
 I never truly acknowledged that I was any good at being a poet, nor that by some sorcery others would enjoy reading my work.
 To be frank, I am still not convinced of this, but writing for other people is besides the point of poetry.
 I write it because otherwise, in the strictest scientific and most medical accounts, I would die.